kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 sudo systemctl start nodered.service sudo systemctl enable nodered.service
 ```
-Make sure you can get into the Node Red web interface for the first time to verify Node Red is running correctly.
+Make sure you can get into the Node Red web workspace interface for the first time to verify Node Red is running correctly.

 Type the following into a web browser; http://ip_address_of_your_raspberry_pi:1880.
 Complete the initial tutorial.